openpeeps/madam/README.md

     views: "views"                  # directory path for views
     partials: "partials"            # directory path for partials

-# Declare your web routes
-routes:
-    # Routes are separated by their Http Method
-    get:
-        about: "about.html"
-        projects: "projects.html"

-        # Want to handle custom error codes?
-Alright!
-        notfound: "error.html:404"

-        # Or maybe a middleware protected page?
-Easy!
-        profile: "middleware@auth(profile.html)"

-        # Groups are useful when working with API-like routes
-        # In this example user is accessible via localhost:1230/api/user
-        # and returns a JSON response using random generated data
-        # for requested fields
-        api:
-            user: "@yallfake.user.profile(name, email, phone, address)"

-    # POST routes are awesome!
-    # You can tell Madam what kind of data will submit
-    # and how to manage each field based on given criteria
-    post:
-        login:
-            fields:
-                - "email*:email:string"
-                - "password*:password:string(min = 8, max = 24)"
-            session: true                                       # set a real session with cookie
-        register:
-            fields:
-                - "email*:email"                                # required. email format validation
-                - "name*:string(min = 8, max = 48)"             # required. between 8 - 48 chars
-                - "location:string(min = 10, max = 210)"        # optional field. if filled, should be between 10 - 210 chars
-                - "phone:phone"                                 # optional, phone format validation

 # Define your custom Middlewares
 middlewares:
     auth: "@login.session"                                      # link to a session